How would you describe your style?

 This depends on the length of the wedding and how much is happening.
-I typically shoot anywhere between 1000 and 1500 images through the course of a day.
+I will typically shoot anywhere between 1000 and 1500 images through the course of a day.
 The final number of images is usually between 300 and 600 distinct photographs/moments once I’ve taken out the duplicate frames, and those images where we have a funny face or eyes closed etc.

 We want to use one of your photos for our thank you cards after the wedding – is this possible?

-Yes, after the wedding simply email me and let me know which image you’d like to use and we’ll send it across.
+Absolutely, yes.
+After the wedding simply email me and let me know which image you’d like to use and we’ll send it across.
 We also offer our own thank you cards which are printed on a gorgeous pearlescent satin card.